-The National Cybersecurity Protection System (NCPS) is an integrated system-of-systems that delivers a range of capabilities, such as intrusion detection, analytics, information sharing, and intrusion prevention.
+The National Cybersecurity Protection System (NCPS) is an integrated system-of-systems that delivers a range of capabilities, such as intrusion detection, analytics, and information sharing.
 These capabilities provide a technological foundation that enables the Cybersecurity and Infrastructure Security Agency (CISA) to secure and defend the Federal Civilian Executive Branch (FCEB) agencies' information technology infrastructure against advanced cyber threats.
-NCPS advances CISA's responsibilities as delineated in the Comprehensive National Cybersecurity Initiative (CNCI).

 NCPS includes the hardware, software, supporting processes, training, and services that the program acquires, engineers, and supports to fulfill the agency's cybersecurity mission.
 One of CISA's key technologies within NCPS is EINSTEIN, one of many tools and capabilities that assist in federal network defense.
-The goal of the NCPS EINSTEIN set of capabilities is to provide the Federal Government with an early warning system, improved situational awareness of intrusion threats to FCEB networks, near real-time identification of malicious cyber activity, and prevention of that malicious cyber activity.
+The goal of the NCPS EINSTEIN set of capabilities is to provide the Federal Government with an early warning system, improved situational awareness of intrusion threats to FCEB networks, and near real-time identification of malicious cyber activity.

 Development of NCPS capabilities relies on tight collaboration and integration with cross-federal stakeholders to support the defense of their underlying networks.
 Through these relationships, CISA can develop and deliver analytic products and real-time defensive services.
 This collaboration provides valuable cyber incident information and generates situational awareness and decision support data that is used by incident response teams, governmental and critical infrastructure organizations, and national leadership.